Casulu/CityPop/README.md

 # Starting the app
 The app can be started using Expo in a terminal and the mobile app "Expo go".
-- Navigate to the project root folder and run `expo start`.
+- Open a terminal and navigate to the project root folder and run the command `expo start`.
 - Download the "Expo Go" app from your mobile devices app provider.
-- Scan the qr code from the terminal in the app to start the application.
+- Scan the QR code from the terminal in the app to start the application.